cedarwarman/cedarwarman.github.io/pages/page-research.md

 ---
-title: Research
+title: " "
-#subtitle: A demo page with a sidebar
 layout: page
 hero_image: /img/cactus.jpg
 permalink: /research/
-hero_darken: true
 ---
+# Research
 This is where a description of my research will go.